Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 If your home has multiple stories, steep gables, or complex architectural details, your painting crew will need more than just a few ladders.
 Reaching these high or awkward areas safely requires special equipment like scaffolding, boom lifts, or extensive ladder systems.
 The rental and setup of this equipment will be factored into your quote.
 Working at heights also requires more time, skill, and safety precautions from the crew, which increases labor costs.
 A simple, single-story ranch-style home will almost always be less expensive to paint than a three-story Victorian, even if they have similar square footage, simply because of the difference in accessibility.

-Permits and Contractor Fees
+Factoring in Permits and Contractor Fees

 While a permit usually isn’t required for a simple paint job, you might need one if the project involves significant structural repairs or if your home is in a historic district with specific color palette restrictions.
 It’s always a good idea to check with your local municipality.
 More importantly, make sure you understand your contractor’s fees.
 Your quote should be detailed and itemized, showing the costs for labor, materials, and any other charges.
 If you’re working with a general contractor to manage the painting alongside other renovations, their project management fee will also be part of the total cost.
 Always get a clear, written estimate before work begins.